-The primary focus of this recommendation, as is reflected in its title, is to deal with foreign offenders who are, or who may be, held in a prison.
-This may include people who are facing criminal proceedings but whose status as offender has not yet been established.
+The primary focus of this recommendation is to deal with foreign offenders who are, or who may be, held in a prison.
+(Rule 1.1)This may include people who are facing criminal proceedings but whose status as offender has not yet been established.
 It also includes those who face proceedings that potentially may lead to incarceration.
-Finally, the Recommendation deals with offenders who have been released after a period of incarceration.
+(Rule 1.2) Finally, the Recommendation deals with offenders who have been released after a period of incarceration.
+It is recognised that the situation of foreign offenders may differ in various ways.
+For example, a foreign offender who is detained briefly before deportation may not have the full range of needs of someone who is likely to spend many years as a prisoner in a foreign country.
+Nevertheless, this Recommendation should be applied to the first category to the extent practicable.

 The Recommendation is not designed to deal with persons who are not offenders or suspected of having offended.
 However, where such persons are held in a prison as defined in Rule 2e, they are included.
 Thus, for example, a state may detain asylum seekers in a prison designed to house offenders.
-Although these asylum seekers may not be offenders, they will be covered if they are in a prison.
+Although these asylum seekers may not be considered to be offenders, they will be covered if they are in a prison.
 In principle, persons remanded in custody or sentenced to imprisonment should only be detained in prisons.
-(Rule 10.2 EPR) However, foreign offenders who are held in places other than a prison, for example, in police cells, are also included in the Recommendation.
+(Rule 10.2 Recommendation (2006) 2, European Prison Rules) However, foreign offenders who are held in places other than a prison, for example, in police cells, are also included in the Recommendation.
 (See Rule 1.2.b)

-The Recommendation does not deal with persons under the age of 18 years.
-In this regard the recommendation follows the European Prison Rules, which also exclude juveniles on the ground that they should not be held in prisons.
-However, as the European Prison Rules recognise, juveniles may sometimes in fact be held in prisons and where this happens they should benefit from additional protection.
-(Rule 11 EPR) The same applies to juvenile foreign offenders.
+Juveniles are not excluded from this Recommendation.
+However, the Recommendation applies only to prisons that normally house adults.
+In practice, therefore, juveniles will only benefit from this Recommendation if they are held in such prisons (see Rule 11, European Prison Rules).
 The detention of juveniles is covered fully by Rec (2008)11 on the European Rules for juvenile offenders subject to sanctions or measures, which provides specific rights and safeguards that are applicable to foreign juvenile offenders as well.